Western Sahara Travel Advice

 Western Sahara had been an area where fighting had continued for many years over a territorial dispute, and as such there are areas of unexploded land mines nearing towards the borders.
 Please avoid these areas if possible and take note of this and only travel on the main and not off road routes.

 Due to the territorial dispute, there is a risk of demonstrations which have the potential to turn violent and also sporadic violent events when tensions are high in the region.
-Please follow general security advice and remain calm and locate to a safe area away from large public gatherings such as demonstrations.
+Please follow travel advice for Western Sahara in particular, the general security advice.
+Remain calm and locate to a safe area away from large public gatherings such as demonstrations.

 There is risk of not being able to access the country or being expelled from the country, during times of political strife this is more likely.
 Morocco which closely monitors and controls access to the region has previously refused entry to single travellers, however well organised groups are generally permitted.
 During times of political strife this is more likely.
 Most of the information for the country can be found under Morocco pages.